sleep-as-a-services/poc-postgres-store-json/readme.md

 #### POC Details

 - Fetch Place Details from Google Place API.
-- Store information that received From Google Place API into Postgres using JSONB.
+- Store information that received from Google Place API into PostgresSQL as JSONB datatype.
-- Query JSON and retrieve to Go struct.
+- Query JSONB and retrieve to Go struct.

 #### PostgresSQL Document
 ```